 Along the Idaho/Washington border and about 80 miles southeast of Spokane in northwestern Idaho, the peaceful town of Moscow (population 26,000) makes it home.
 It is the site of the University of Idaho (12,000 students), and it boasts a youthful, "granola" vibe in which bicycles are prevalent, the food co-op is usually crowded and locally owned coffee shops have a loyal following.
 Moscow (pronounced Mos-coe) started out in the late-1800s as a hog raising center and farming community.
 No one is quite sure where it got its name, but the general consensus is that it has nothing to do with the Russian capital.

 Homey, down to earth, a little funky and slightly worn around the edges, Moscow has an educated populace, with 50% of residents holding at least a four year college degree.
 Politics lean to the left, and the crime rate is below the national average.
-The city has grown by 35% within the last two decades, but racial diversity has not yet arrived.
-Twenty-two percent of the population is age 45 or better.
+The city has grown 35% within the last two decades, and 23% of the population is age 45 or better.
+The cost of living is 4% above the national average.

-The cost-of-living meets national average, and the median home price is $375,000, a 13% increase from a year ago.
+The cost-of-living meets national average, and the median home price is $450,000, reflecting a 15% increase from a year ago.
 Real estate is varied, from cute bungalows and ranch ramblers to condos and Victorians.
 In recent years many newer, "green" properties have popped up.
 There are some manufactured homes and mobile home parks on the outskirts of town.
 Apartments are mostly occupied by students.

 Idaho is somewhat friendly when it comes to retirement and taxes.
 Social Security benefits are not taxed, but private pensions, 401(k)s and IRAs are taxed at the ordinary income rate of 1.1% to 6.9%, depending on the amount of income.
 For people age 65 or better, public pension income may qualify for a deduction, but that deduction is reduced by an amount equal to the amount of the taxpayer's Social Security income.
 Property owners who are 65 or better may save up to $1,320 in annual taxes through a tax relief program if their annual income is $31,900 or less.
 The average effective property tax rate (the annual tax payment as a percentage of median home value) in Moscow is .83%.
-The annual taxes on a $375,000 home are approximately $3,313, without a homestead exemption.
-The state sales tax is 6.5% (food and prescription medications are exempt).
+The annual taxes on a $450,000 home are approximately $3,735, without a homestead exemption.
+The combined sales tax is 6%.

 Moscow is in a stunning region known as the Palouse, a farming landscape characterized by miles and miles of treeless hills.
 Reminiscent of Tuscany, Italy, some hills to the east of town are very steep with cows on top of them while others roll like ocean waves as far as the eye can see.
 In the evenings, the fading sunlight paints the hills in magical shades of blue, purple, yellow and orange while pasturelands transform into carpets of emerald green.
 This area is still wide open, unspoiled and a beautiful place to call home.